 - The Summer Research English Language Early Accept Program is offered in partnership with the English Language Center (ELC) at Drexel University.
 Students with a STEM or Engineering background apply to the master’s program and receive admission decisions before the end of their third year of undergraduate program.
 In the summer before beginning graduate study, students participate in a 5-week English language and research preparatory program.

+The cost of a master’s degree program includes tuition, fees and other expenses.
 Scholarships, fellowships and award are available for graduate students ranging from need-based to merit-based to diversity awards.
 Learn about fellowships and awards opportunities within the College of Engineering.
 Additionally, prospective students may wish to visit the Center for Scholar Development Fellowships office for national and prestigious fellowship awards, and the Graduate Admissions Financing and Drexel Central Financial Aid & Assistance to learn about the different opportunities available to students.